altomator/Image_Retrieval/README.md

 ### Synopsis
-This work uses an ETL (extract-transform-load) approach and machine learning technics to help image retrieval in multicollection digital librairies.
+This work uses an ETL (extract-transform-load) approach and deep learning technics to help image retrieval in multicollection digital librairies.

 Specs are:
 1. Identify and extract iconography wherever it may be found, in image collections but also in printed materials (newspapers, magazines, books);